A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 MEET STEPHANIE

-Trauma Therapist in Pasadena, CA
+Trauma Therapist in Sierra Madre, CA

 Abstract geometric design with overlapping semi-circles and arches in pastel purple, dark blue, and mustard yellow on black background.